-C.68C.69 CDR Rule 4.12 provides that when seeking consent from a CDR consumer, an accredited person must not ask for:

-- consent to collect, use or disclose CDR data over a period exceeding 12 months (unless the CDR consumer is a CDR business consumer) - if the CDR consumer is a CDR business consumer who provides a business consumer statement, consent to use or disclose CDR data over a period exceeding 7 years.
-If a consent is sought for a period exceeding 12 months, the accredited person must give the CDR business consumer the option of choosing a period for the consent of 12 months or less - consent to collect or use the data in a manner that is in breach of the data minimisation principle - a consent that is not in a 'category' of consents (see paragraph C.17 for a list of the categories of consents), or - consent to use the CDR data, including by aggregating it, for the purpose of identifying, compiling insights or building a profile in relation to any identifiable person who is not the consumer who is providing the consent.
+- C.69 CDR Rule 4.12 provides that when seeking consent from a CDR consumer, an accredited person must not ask for: - consent to collect, use or disclose CDR data over a period exceeding 12 months (unless the CDR consumer is a CDR business consumer) - if the CDR consumer is a CDR business consumer who provides a business consumer statement, consent to use or disclose CDR data over a period exceeding 7 years.
+If a consent is sought for a period exceeding 12 months, the accredited person must give the CDR business consumer the option of choosing a period for the consent of 12 months or less - consent to collect or use the data in a manner that is in breach of the data minimisation principle - a consent that is not in a 'category' of consents (see paragraph C.17 for a list of the categories of consents), or

-&lt;sup>119 See Chapter 12 (Privacy Safeguard 12) for information on when CDR data will become 'redundant data' that must be deleted or de-identified in accordance with the CDR Rules, unless an exception applies.
+&lt;sup>116 See Chapter 12 (Privacy Safeguard 12) for information on when CDR data will become 'redundant data' that must be deleted or de-identified in accordance with the CDR Rules, unless an exception applies.

-&lt;sup>120 Example from Explanatory Statement to the Competition and Consumer (Consumer Data Right) Amendment Rules (No. 3) 2020, 16.
+&lt;sup>117 Example from Explanatory Statement to the Competition and Consumer (Consumer Data Right) Amendment Rules (No. 3) 2020, 16.

-&lt;sup>121 CDR Rules, subrule 4.12C(4).
+&lt;sup>118 CDR Rules, subrule 4.12C(4).

-&lt;sup>122 CDR Rules, rule 4.12.
+&lt;sup>119 CDR Rules, rule 4.12.
 Corresponding restrictions on CDR representatives seeking consent are in CDR Rules, rule 4.20F.

-&lt;sup>123 The data minimisation principle is discussed in Chapter B (Key concepts), and at paragraph C.53 of this Chapter C.
+&lt;sup>120 The data minimisation principle is discussed in Chapter B (Key concepts), and at paragraph C.53 of this Chapter C.

-&lt;sup>124 See CDR Rules, subrule 1.10A(2).
+&lt;sup>121 See CDR Rules, subrule 1.10A(2).